 The following are examples of items which are accepted by some councils but not others:

 - Yoghurt pots

 Anything your council won’t take in its regular collections may be able to be recycled at a nearby recycling centre (previously the tip / rubbish dump) or supermarket.
 Again, your local authority will be able to give you details.
 Clothing, for example, can be recycled by depositing it in special textile banks if your council doesn’t include it in its weekly collections.

 Your council may offer a special scheme for recycling the likes of old computers, TVs and washing machines.
 You might have to pay for them to be collected, or you can take them to your nearest recycling centre – but they are unlikely to be accepted as part of your normal household waste.
 Some retailers now offer to take away and recycle old TVs and so on when you upgrade to a new model, so check when you buy.

 Advances in technology mean that the average mobile phone does not have a long life, but there are a number of ways to recycle your old handsets.
 Some companies will give you cash for unwanted mobiles, or money off a new model.
-There are also charities which can reuse or refurbish your old phone.
-(Many will also take unwanted computer equipment or printer cartridges.)
-See the recycle-more.co.uk site for details.
+There are also charities that can reuse or refurbish your old phone - many will take unwanted computer equipment or printer cartridges as well.

 Give away unwanted items